Two Iranian actresses arrested as authorities ramp up crackdown on anti-regime protesters - NewsBreak

 Body of Israeli Druze young man seized by Palestinians in Jenin returned to his family – Israeli military

-CNN — The body of an Israeli Druze young man that was seized by Palestinian gunmen in Jenin has been transferred to his family, the Israeli military said on Thursday, adding that nothing had been given in return.
-"We didn't negotiate in any way with the gunmen that had...
+The body of an Israeli Druze young man that was seized by Palestinian gunmen in Jenin has been transferred to his family, the Israeli military said on Thursday, adding that nothing had been given in return.
+“We didn’t negotiate in any way with the gunmen that had the body,” an...

 Comments / 0